Quantitative Automata under Probabilistic Semantics: Problems

-\Sskip \Paragraph{Automata as random variables.} Note that weighted automata, NWA, or automata with monitor counters all define measurable functions, $f: \Sigma^\omega \mapsto \R$, and thus can be interpreted as random variables w.r.t. the probabilistic space we consider.
-Hence given an automaton $\aut$ and a Markov chain $\markov$, we consider the following fundamental quantities: \begin{enumerate} \item \textbf{Expected value}: $\expected_{\markov}(\aut)$ is the expected value of the random variable defined by the automaton $\aut$ w.r.t. the probability measure defined by the Markov chain $\markov$. \item \textbf{(Cumulative) distribution}: $\distrib_{\markov, \aut}(\const) = \prob_{\markov}(\{w : \valueL{\aut}(w) \leq \const \})$ is the cumulative distribution function of the random variable defined by the automaton $\aut$ w.r.t. the probability measure defined by the Markov chain $\markov$. \end{enumerate}
+\Paragraph{Automata as random variables}.
+Note that deterministic weighted automata, NWA or automata with monitor counters all define functions $h \colon \Sigma^\omega \mapsto \R$, which are measurable with respect to probability measures given by Markov chains, and hence these functions can be interpreted as random variables.
+Therefore, given an automaton $\aut$ and a Markov chain $\markov$, we consider the following fundamental quantities: \begin{enumerate} \item \textbf{Expected value}: $\expected_{\markov}(\aut)$ is the expected value of the random variable defined by the automaton $\aut$ w.r.t.\ the probability measure defined by the Markov chain $\markov$. \item \textbf{(Cumulative) distribution}: $\distrib_{\markov, \aut}(\const) = \probability_{\markov}(\{w \mid \valueL{\aut}(w) \leq \const \})$ is the cumulative distribution function of the random variable defined by the automaton $\aut$ w.r.t.\ the probability measure defined by the Markov chain $\markov$. \end{enumerate}